RalfZimmermannSDU/RiemannStiefelLog/Stiefel_log_general_metric/SciPy/README.txt

 $python3 script_Stiefel_Log_performace_comp.py

-This scripts conducts the canonical Stiefel logarithm for artifical pseudo-random Stiefel data.
+These scripts conduct the Riemannian Stiefel logarithm for artifical pseudo-random Stiefel data.
-It performs 10 runs and outputs the average iteration count.

-The functions are contain in the module "Stiefel_Exp_Log.py".
+The functions are contained in the module "Stiefel_Exp_Log.py".

-The algorithms work for a one-parameter family of metrics, including the Euclidean and the canonical metric.
+The algorithms work for a one-parameter family of metrics, including the Euclidean and the canonical metric as special cases.
 The canonical metric allows for special algorithmic treatment.
 For all other metrics, a tailored shooting method is invoked.